Skip to content

 Speed and Delivery Differences

 EY-Parthenon's project timelines reflect the complexity of coordinating large teams and integrating with EY's broader service capabilities.
-Strategic planning engagements typically require 2-4 months for data gathering and analysis before recommendations emerge.
+The firm's emphasis on consensus-building and stakeholder alignment extends project timelines but can improve implementation success rates in complex organizational environments.

 The blind pitch process eliminates lengthy sales cycles.
 Instead of months of capability presentations and proposal refinement, buyers receive competing strategic approaches within weeks of posting their requirements.